(Last Updated: 07/07/2025)

 • The price of a firm mattress varies, often depending on bed frame compatibility.
 Always factor in potential white glove delivery fees when purchasing a mattress, especially for a queen-size or larger.

-• For innerspring beds, a higher coil count and pocketed coils increase the price compared to standard Bonnell coils.
+• The price of innerspring beds increases with a higher coil count and pocketed coils than standard Bonnell coils.

 Lifespan and Warranty